Graduate Scholars Program

 (3) to develop a sense of community by connecting graduate students across disciplinary boundaries

-The program will have two major components: monthly seminars and mentorship with a dean.
+The program has two major components: monthly seminars and mentorship with a Grad School dean or staff member.

-Scholars will meet six to eight times over the academic year for “seminar/workshop” sessions that will focus on the transition to graduate education at Princeton.
+Scholars meet six to eight times over the academic year for “seminar/workshop” sessions that focus on the transition to graduate education at Princeton.
 Potential topics include:

 - Developing skills for time and task management to promote balance and success